MAIC publication scheme

 The Nominal Defendant is to be taken as a licensed insurer.
 Under the MAI Act, the Nominal Defendant has the extended role of meeting the claim costs of any licensed insurer who may become insolvent.

-MAIC and the Nominal Defendant are positioned within the Economics and Fiscal division of Queensland Treasury.
+MAIC and the Nominal Defendant are positioned within the Finance and Investment division of Queensland Treasury.

 MAIC